- Manually configuring a Linksys Wireless-N Range Extender

 1. Identify the router/access point’s wireless settings which are:

 • Wireless channel

 • Wireless password or security/network key

-2. Reset the range extender - Press and hold the Reset button located at the top panel of the range extender for eight (8) seconds to restore its factory default settings.
+2. Reset the range extender - Press and hold the Reset button located at the top panel of the range extender for five (5) seconds or until the LED starts blinking to restore to its factory default settings.

 Connect your computer to the Ethernet port of your range extender using an Ethernet cable.

 NOTE: Images may vary depending on the type of computer or range extender you are using.
-In this example, an RE1000 is used.
+In this example, an RE2000 is used.

 Plug your range extender to the power outlet.
 Make sure the LED lights are stable.